oberschlauberger/ibm-websphere-msg-broker-monitor/README.md

 ----------------------

 1. Clone the repo ibm-websphere-msg-broker-monitor from GitHub: https://github.com/Appdynamics
-2. Create a *lib* folder in the cloned repository and insert all the required jar files from your IBM MQ installation directory.
+2. Copy all the required jar files from your IBM MQ installation directory to the *lib* folder in the cloned repository.
    For IBM MQ 8.0.0.5, the required jars can be found in *<IBM_MQ_INSTALL_DIR>/java/lib*.
 3. Run `mvn clean install -Pmq8` for MQ version 8.X (default) or `mvn clean install -Pmq7.5` for MQ version 7.5.
 4. The *WMBMonitor-<version>.zip* should get built and found in the *target* directory.